 Retired Chairman and President, Bank One Corporation (now part of JPMorgan Chase & Co.) (financial holding company).
-Mr. Istock served as Chairman of the Board of Bank One Corporation from

-October 1998, following completion of the merger of First Chicago NBD Corporation and Banc One Corporation, until October 1999. and as President of Bank One Corporation from October 1999 until September 2000.
+Mr. Istock served as Chairman of the Board of Bank One Corporation from October 1998, following completion of the merger of First Chicago NBD Corporation and Banc One Corporation, until October 1999, and as President of Bank One Corporation from October 1999 until September 2000.
 He served as Acting Chief Executive Officer of Bank One Corporation from December 1999 until March 2000.
 He served as Chairman of First Chicago NBD from 1996 to 1998 and as President and Chief Executive Officer of First Chicago NBD from 1995 to 1998.
-Mr. Istock is non-executive Chairman of Masco Corporation and a former director of Kelly Services, Inc. He also serves as a director or member of a number of civic and community organizations.
+Mr. Istock is non-executive Chairman of Masco Corporation and a former director of Kelly Services, Inc. He has served as Lead Director of our Board since June 2013.
+He also serves as a director or member of a number of civic and community organizations.